 Of course, Disney and Nick Jr. dominate our household.
 I’ll take a queue from Moanna, it really is a great movie.
 Who doesn’t love a strong female who sees the big picture and takes risks?
 One of my favorite lines from the show is, “I’ll lead the way, I’ll have my people to guide me, We’ll build our future together.
 Where we are.”

-By giving up some TV and cutting ties with unproductive activities, I was able to focus more on the Defined Sight.
+By giving up some time wasters and unproductive activities, I was able to focus more on the Defined Sight.
 This is a shared vision between two people who couldn’t be more opposite in activities and interests, but find themselves to be a well-balanced working duo.
-While my husband is passionate about our financial future and living vicariously through the folks that attended FinCon the other week, I’ll keep up my end striving toward personal and professional development.
+While my husband is passionate about our financial future and living vicariously through the folks that attended FinCon this past year, I’ll keep up my end striving toward personal and professional development.

-What have you cut ties with to focus on things more important to you?
+What time wasters have you cut ties with to focus on things more important to you?